AnshUpadhyay639/WannaBe-GPT/README.md

 # WannaBe-GPT
-Created a custom made "Decoder-Only" LLM from scratch!
+Created a custom made "Decoder-Only" Transformer from scratch!